jcderr/soos/README.md

 `sooz-down` will stop all containers and halt the vagrant box.

-    bin/sooz rebuild

-`sooz-rebuild` will stop and remove all containers, and rebuild them again from the base images.

     bin/sooz migrate

 `sooz-migrate` runs django's syncdb followed by database migrations.